Srivatsav1801/training/python0/week1/Readme.md

 ## How to Test :
 Here’s how to test code manually:

-Run program with python Extensions.py.
-Type happy.jpg and press Enter. program should output:
+Run program with python extensions.py.
+Type happy.jpg and press Enter, program should output:

     image/jpeg

-Run program with python Extensions.py.
-Type document.pdf and press Enter. program should output:
+Run program with python extensions.py.
+Type document.pdf and press Enter, program should output:

     application/pdf